Links

 Output Image:

-5. Adding overlays to images
+5. Adding overlays

 List<Map<String, String>> transformation=new ArrayList<Map<String, String>>();